SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-An-Example.md

   - When using the targets feature of SpecFlow+ Runner the same scenario can be executed on different targets, hence the target is also included in the name of the test.
   - Note: For this example the `Integrated` target must be enabled in the `Default.srprofile`.
   - Note: here you can filter with exact match using the `=` (equals) operator to match the `Name` property, because you use the full name in the filter.
   - Note: the filter syntax of `dotnet test` recognizes parenthesis to enclose conditional operators.
-To match the string `(target: Integrated)` in the name we have to escape the parenthesis with a preceeding `\` (backslash) character.
+To match the string `(target: Integrated)` in the name we have to escape the parenthesis with a preceding `\` (backslash) character.
   - Provided that you enabled also the `Chrome` target in the `Default.srprofile` you can execute the same test with the Chrome UI automation as:

     ```ps1con